 From the early 2000s until about the 2008 financial crisis, such companies were very common in Japan.

 After graduation, I went to a technical school of architecture.
-Then I joined a design office.
-These backgrounds were quite uncommon in the architecture industry.
+Then I joined a residential design office.
+These educational backgrounds were quite unusual in the Japanese architecture industry at that time.

-However, these unique backgrounds soon led me to realize something.
-It was the design of “comfort” or “indoor environments,” such as the thermal and acoustic environment design, was absolute fake and sham, even for the most prominent design firms.
+However, these peculiar backgrounds soon made me realize that the design of comfort or indoor environments, such as the thermal and acoustic environment design, was absolutely fake and a sham, even for prominent design firms.

-Japanese architectural design industry is dominated by the graduates of “engineering” and “art colleges” who never studied cognitive psychology.
+Japanese architectural design industry is dominated by the graduates of engineering and art colleges who have never studied cognitive, sensory, or auditory psychology.

-It's no wonder that the houses designed by architects are riddled with troubles:
+It's no wonder that houses designed by architects are riddled with the following troubles:

 - It's too hot or too cold